 For local research questions related to the Intermountain West, please visit USU Special Collections and Archives, located on the lower level of the Merrill-Cazier Library.
 We collect a wide variety of primary source material related to regional history and culture.
 Staff can assist with collections of books, manuscripts, folklore, and photographs.

-The Library provides access to several databases of primary source documents including historical newspapers, letters and diaries, and images.
+The Library provides access to several databases of primary sources such as Gale Primary Sources, Archives Unbound, and historical newspapers.
 Additionally, many libraries, museums, and educational institutions provide free access to the historical materials included in their collections.
 The links below are only a small selection of what is available, primarily focused on United States sources.

 Merrill-Cazier Library is a Regional Depository for U.S. Government publications.
 Publications of major United Nations organs (Assembly, Council, Secretariat) are also part of the Government Documents collection.
 Advanced assistance with US Government and United Nations documents is available from Government Documents department [797-2684], Monday through Friday from 8:00 a.m. to 5:00 p.m.